pizzapanther/wildwoodag-v2/content/post/2022-06-05-less-of-me-and-more-of-you.md

   - pride
 ---

-<p>when pride comes, then comes shame; but with the humble is wisdom.
-Proverbs 11:2</p><p>John Milton, in his Christian Classic PARADISE LOST, writes of Satan “Better to reign in hell then serve in heaven.”
-This statement is the personification of pride!</p><p>If you want to try and do things on your own, God will let you.
-You won’t enjoy it much, but maybe we can sell popcorn.</p><p>If you understand HUMILITY; you can say “Lord, less of me and more of You, please.”</p>
+when pride comes, then comes shame; but with the humble is wisdom.
+Proverbs 11:2

+John Milton, in his Christian Classic PARADISE LOST, writes of Satan “Better to reign in hell then serve in heaven.”
+This statement is the personification of pride!

+If you want to try and do things on your own, God will let you.
+You won’t enjoy it much, but maybe we can sell popcorn.

+If you understand HUMILITY; you can say “Lord, less of me and more of You, please.”